superfly/docs/postgres/index.html.md

 ---

 <div class="callout">
 Fly Postgres clusters created with flyctl [v0.0.412](https://github.com/superfly/flyctl/releases/tag/v0.0.412) or newer use our next-gen Apps V2 architecture, built on [Fly Machines](/docs/reference/machines/).
-Older Fly Postgres clusters will continue to work, powered by Nomad.
+Existing Fly Postgres clusters will continue to work, powered by Nomad.
 Docs for these databases can be found here:
 <ul>
   <li>
     <a href="/docs/reference/postgres-on-nomad/">Fly Postgres on Apps V1</a>